ppooii12009/Khaos/README.md

 # Khaos
-This repository contains the code implementation for the paper titled [Khaos: A K Framework-based Approach to Simulation and Verification].
+This repository contains the code implementation for the paper titled [Khaos: A Formal Verification Practice Method based on K Framework].
 The implementation offers two primary functions: dynamic execution and static code verification using Dafny.

 ## Prerequisites